jvwong/filterGene2Pubmed/article_hit_enrichment/readme.md

 ## Goal

 Ideally, it would be desirable to have a way to directly identify articles suitable for Biofactoid - 'hits'.
 However, a more realistic goal would be to provide a set of articles for pre-screening enriched for hits.
+In more formal terms, the goal is to increase the precision of article detection relative to manual prescreening.

 As described below, the current hit rate is ~10% for a selected subset of journals.
 This folder contains files intended to support development of means for enriching article hits.